carosellagiuliano-max/welltry/codex.md

 4.4 Security practices

 - Never trust the client for permissions or critical values
+- Never trust salon_id from client, always derive salon scope from user_roles
 - Use parameterised queries and safe query builders
 - Use environment variables for secrets and keys
 - Design and enforce RBAC at three levels:
   - Database RLS
   - Server actions and API handlers
   - UI visibility and controls

+Auth hardening

+- Rate limiting on:
+  - Login
+  - Registration
+  - Password reset flows
+- Consider simple captcha or similar if abuse appears
+- Optional 2FA support for Admin and Manager accounts:
+  - TOTP based
+  - Recovery codes concept documented
+- Password reset:
+  - Token with short validity
+  - One time use
+  - After reset, invalidate all other sessions

-- Protect against common attacks:
+Protect against common attacks

 - CSRF on state changing forms where cookies are used
 - XSS by escaping untrusted content, be careful with any rich text or HTML
 - Clickjacking with proper headers on sensitive pages
 - Harden Stripe usage:
   - Verify webhook signatures
   - Use unique Stripe event ids and log them